 Salone Contract begins: Rem Koolhaas and David Gianotten (OMA) sign the Masterplan

-Rem Koolhaas, ph.
+Rem Koolhaas, Founding Partner of OMA - Ph.
 Charlie Koolhaas, courtesy of OMA

 An initiative dedicated to the most strategic segment for the development of the supply chain, which will take shape in 2026 with a thematic journey among exhibitors already operating in the contract segment and a first day of the Forum